alliander-opensource/license-scan-action/PROJECT_GOVERNANCE.md

 Anyone can become a contributor.
 There is no expectation of commitment to the project, no specific skill requirements and no selection process.
 To become a contributor, a community member simply has to perform one or more actions that are beneficial to the project.

-### Notable Non-Code Contributors

-The code contributors (who pushed commits into the repository) are automatically maintained by GitHub.
-However, many people have been contributing to this project in other forms with commiting any code, e.g., developing new mathematical algorithms.
-To honor their contribution, we mention their names as non-code contributors as below:

-* Werner van Westering: algorithm design
-* Jacco Heres: algorithm test
-* Thijs Baaijen: test for macOS support

-### Historical Contributors

-Our gratitude goes to the following contributors who have worked (and maybe still be working) in this project before it became open source:

-* Werner van Westering
-* Sanne Korzec
-* Jonas van den Bogaard
-* Bram Stoeller
-* Démian Janssen
-* Peter Salemink
-* Tony Xiang